 SIGCSE 2015 continues our long tradition of bringing together colleagues from around the world to present papers, panels, posters, special sessions, and workshops, (and new this year demos and lightning talks) and to discuss computer science education in birds-of-a-feather sessions and informal settings.
 The SIGCSE Technical Symposium addresses problems common among educators working to develop, implement and/or evaluate computing programs, curricula, and courses.
 The symposium provides a forum for sharing new ideas for syllabi, laboratories, and other elements of teaching and pedagogy, at all levels of instruction.

-This is the good stuff... the conference details that you really need, like the programme, pre-symposium events, and information about the locale.
+This is the good stuff... the conference details that you really need, like the programme, pre-symposium events, affiliated events (new!) and information about the locale.

 If this is your first time attending SIGCSE, make sure to register for and attend the First Timers’ Lunch that is held on Thursday, March 5 at noon.
 This event is included in your conference registration.